Base Institution - The Cancer Consortium institution employing PATS user.

 Patient - Any person enrolled onto a treatment protocol.

 Protocol Cooperative Group Number - Number assigned by the NCTN network group sponsoring the study.
 This would only apply to NCTN network groups (e.g., SWOG, NRG Oncology, COG), not an industry-sponsored study number.

 Protocol Number - The number for the protocol assigned by the institution approving the protocol.
 This number is needed to link to the protocol number in the registration data base.
 For NCTN, SC, FHCRC, or PSOC studies, use the protocol number assigned.
 For studies approved by the UW IRB, use the IRB number.
 Do not use institutional contract numbers or budget numbers.

 Race - Subject's race: Select "American Indian or Alaska Native", "Asian", "Black or African American", "Native Hawaiian or Other Pacific Islander", or "White."
 See also OMB Standards for Federal Race and Ethnicity Data.

-Research Subject - Any person who has signed a consent to participate in any type of IRB approved Intervention study.
+Research Subject - Any person who has signed a consent to participate in any type of IRB-approved Intervention study.

 Registration - The notification of the accrual of a subject onto a study.
-Please note that PATS is not a patient registration system, it is a system to enable the Consortium to report summary information to the NCI and other funding agencies.
+(Please note that PATS is not a patient registration system.
+It is a system to enable the Consortium to report summary information to the NCI and other funding agencies.)

 Subject's Unique Study Number - Unique number assigned to the patient.
 For FHCRC patients, this would be the subject's FHCRC assigned UPN (Universal Person Number) number.
 For industry-sponsored studies, this would be the subject number assigned by the sponsor.
-For cooperative group studies, this would be the group study number.
+For NCTN studies, this would be the group study number.
 For investigator-initiated studies, this would be the "tracking" number used to identify subjects on the study.